-I am a Professor and Head of the School of Design at Carnegie Mellon University in Pittsburgh, Pennsylvania.
-Prior to my role as Head, I was Director of Graduate Studies, and prior to that, Program Chair of Industrial Design.
-My core teaching includes How People Work, Research Methods for Design, Design Principles and Practices, and Executive Education.
+I am a Professor in the School of Design at Carnegie Mellon University in Pittsburgh, Pennsylvania.
+I have held prior roles as Head of School, Director of Graduate Studies, and Program Chair of Industrial Design.
+My core teaching includes Human Centered Design, Research Methods for Design, Design Principles and Practices, and Professional Education.
 I have dedicated my teaching and research to methods and practices for human centered design, with an emphasis on design ethnography, participatory design, and the meaning of form in context.

 View my curriculum vitae here